piclas-framework/piclas/docs/documentation/developerguide/building_guide.md

     cd _build/html

 Open index.html to see if everything has worked out correctly (e.g. with your favourite browser).
-Note that you can simply run the script *buildHTML.sh* in the *userguide* directory for this task.
+Note that you can simply run the script *buildHTML.sh* in the *documentation* directory for this task.

 **PDF Version**